decentraland/adr/ADR/ADR-79-downloading-content-from-an-entity.md

 ]
 ```

-## Resolving content based on an entity ID
+## Downloading content using the entity ID

 Now that the entity ID has been found (`bafkreif5c6rjswu6cbj5astv5uuc7yrxbm73tycegrnjqhhp3q6qeop3ym`) the next thing to do is to download the entity from the content server.
-The entity is a deployed file and thus, the `/content/contents` endpoint can be used both for the entity itself and for all the content files of the response.
+The entity is a deployed file and thus, the `/content/contents/:cid` endpoint can be used both for the entity itself and for all the content files of the response.
 This mechanism is used to download and synchronize all the assets for Decentraland.

 ### Downloading the entity file and resolving all files